tim-roberts1/tva/website/docs/development/getting-started/usage.md

 :::caution

-This is **unreleased** documentation for TVA **headless-styles** package.
+This is **unreleased** documentation for the **headless-styles** package.

 :::

-TVA packages and "components" work in isolation. **They are self-supporting**, and will only inject the styles they need to display and don't rely on any global style-sheets such as [normalize.css](https://github.com/necolas/normalize.css/).
+Pluralsight Design packages and "components" work in isolation. **They are self-supporting**, and will only inject the styles they need to display.

-You can use any of the packages/components as demonstrated in the documentation.
+You can use any of the packages as demonstrated in the documentation.
 Please refer to each "component's" [page](../packages/headless-styles/button) to see how they should be imported and used.

 ## Headless design